bryanlancy/Clonify/README.md

         1. `npm run db-seed`
 1. **Start the application**
     1. In your terminal, navigate to the main project folder.
-    1. Then run `npm start`.
+    1. Then run `npm run fullstart`.
 This will start the backend and frontend server. <br>
         - Each server can be started manually by navigating to the respective folder, `frontend` and `backend`, and running the command `npm start`.
     1. In your browser navigate to <a href="http://localhost:3000">localhost:3000</a>